Owning a house or bungalow gives you complete control over everything that happens within your property’s boundaries.

 The sheer number of people potentially involved in approving any modification to rented leasehold flats is daunting – and communications often break down between different parties.

-Some flats have broadband already provided as part of the rental agreement, though packages and speeds may not be to your liking.
+Some flats have broadband provided as part of the rental agreement, though packages and speeds may not be to your liking.

 If there’s no broadband provided, check the tenancy agreement to see whether permission is needed for structural work like connecting to Virgin Media cabling in the street outside.